Best Data Privacy Software: 11 Options to Consider [2023]

 Pricing

-Data privacy compliance software is a crucial cog in your business, but shouldn't come at a colossal price tag.
+Data privacy compliance software is a crucial cog in your business, but it shouldn't come at a colossal price tag.
 Many of the recommendations on this list expect customers to sign long-term contracts with average contract values in the multiple tens of thousands of dollars.

-Enterprise plans can be customized to each client's needs, but will also be similarly priced at a discount to the rest of the industry.
+Enterprise plans can be customized to each client's needs but will also be similarly priced at a discount to the rest of the industry.

 Overall Thoughts